watson-developer-cloud/api-guidelines/README.md

 (This part of the guidelines are only applicable to IBM Watson's Developer Cloud Services.)

+## Versioning

+Services should include a major version in the path (`/api/v1/`) and a minor version as a required query parameter that takes a date: `?version=2015-11-24` (inspired by the Foursquare model of date-versioning).
+This minor version can then be used to control the behavior of minor breaking changes, so that when an output field name, status code, or other change is made developers code is not affected until they update the version in their code.
+(Changes to underlying models are not considered breaking and are not controlled by the version parameter.)

+Developers should never pass the current date as a version, and should instead use the latest version available when writing code and periodically check for changes and update their code and version to take advantage of them.

 ### Bluemix Lifecycle

 Provisioning or binding a service in Bluemix should not automatically create resources within the service, and users shouldn't need to create two instances of a service on Bluemix to obtain more resources.
 Instead, creation and deletion of resources should be through REST APIs.
 (Deprovisioning a service should remove any resources that are no longer accessible.)

 ### Metadata

 To allow developers to keep track of metadata associated with their REST calls (like customer ids, testing flags), services should accept the header `X-Watson-Metadata`, and echo this as a response header.
-Developres are encouraged to use semi-colon separated values and name=value pairs, such as: `X-Watson-Metadata: customer_id=1242;testing;platform=iOS`
+Developers are encouraged to use semi-colon separated values and name=value pairs, such as: `X-Watson-Metadata: customer_id=1242;testing;platform=iOS`

 ### URL Basepaths